 It is also important to limit user privileges; not everyone needs administrator credentials.
 In addition, keep your assets updated and patched, and limit applications to only those with a business need.
 Using unnecessary applications enlarges the attack surface and increases the complexity of protecting the environment.

 As for breaches, have a documented plan for how you will detect, analyze, respond to and recover from a breach.
 Ensure you focus on properly identifying the full scope of the breach and forensics analysis to determine how the threat got there in the first place.

 Finally, the best defense against today’s intelligent and automated threats is an integrated, collaborative and highly adaptive security fabric.
 If you can get the fabric-based security system right, using AI applications such as machine learning, you will have the quintessential security defense system, and will be able to survive this year’s threats as well as next year’s.

 You can read important takeaways in our most recent Global Threat Landscape Report.
-Also, view our video (above) summarizing valuable data points from our most recent report.

 This byline first appeared in Huffington Post.